RiccardoElena/Shuuenkan/posts/articolo_storia_kendo.md

 - **Teorica**: si pensò che incontri ad un sol colpo non fosserò necessari per valutare le capacità di entrambi i praticanti, quindi si opto per dare una "seconda chance" a chi non riusciva a imporsi nel primo colpo, in modo da poter valutare con più precisione le capacità di entrambi i praticanti.

 ![shiai](/public/posts/shiai.jpg)

+## Conclusioni

+Il Kendō di oggi è figlio di uno dei periodi più turbolenti del Giappone.
+Un periodo dove si dovette affrontare la netta rottura con l'epoca precedente e accogliere le migliaglia di novità in arrivo dall'occidente.

+Questo periodo ha tolto molto al Kendō, come la varietà e l'unicità di alcuni stili di spada, ma anche dato tanto.
+La standardizzazione ha permesso un'uniformità nelle pratiche che ha aiutato molto nella diffusione e promozione della disciplina, che come si è visto, diventò addirittura un'attività scolastica offerta in quasi tutte le scuole del Giappone.

+Il Kendō ha dovuto reinventarsi e lo ha fatto al meglio considerando i risultati ottenuti in soli pochi anni dalla nascita del Butokukai.
+Però a mio avviso il fossilizzarsi del Kendō su queste basi, seppur buone, potrebbe riportare alla situazione pre-restaurazione, ovverò a un'ambiente eccessivamente chiuso ed esclusivo, perdendo così di appeal per le generazioni future.

+vorrei concludere il mio articolo con questa citazione:

+>Kendo today needs to reflect on its roots and start again from scratch.
+We must not just accept past meaning, objectives, values and the like of kendo as it is.
+We should not blindly believe ancient writings and legends.
+We need to have a strict as well as free mind to rethink this.
+To do this, we must establish a self that thinks …
+Our kendo must not be an echo of kendo of the past.
+The deepest elements of kendo should not be dictated to us by a third person.
+Instead, we should confront them directly; we should delve into kendo ourselves to find our own meanings, values and objectives.
+Unless we do this, we are following someone else’s account of kendo, not our own …
+Those practising kendo should find their own kendo.
+One’s own kendo should be created by oneself.
+That is right.
+It needs to be a creation …
+A kendo practitioner seriously pursuing the path must destroy the worship of an idol and face the practice itself.
+We must remove the obstructions in between and bathe in the light of the path directly …
+It is most important to establish a self that pursues the path.
+We must establish our own kendo by listening to our pure soul lying deep within.
+We must seek our own goodwill that is together with god or, to be more direct, ask our inner god to do so.
+[Sato 1928a: 26-27